Songbird Saturday

 Birdsong for beginners

+Magical as birdsong for birdsong’s sake is, the experience is further enriched when you are able to match the melody up with the musician.
 If you’re new to birdsong identification, it can seem a little daunting knowing where to start.
 But the good news is that, with technology such as high quality audio-recording equipment and bird identification apps such as Merlin, there’s never been a better time to learn.
-And while you can start at any time in the year, winter is a good time to start as there are less birds around and singing so it’s generally easier to get your ear in and get a few songs in the bag before springtime when the full avian orchestra will be delighting with the dawn chorus.
+And while you can start at any time in the year, winter is a good time to start as there are fewer birds around and singing so it’s generally easier to get your ear in and get a few songs in the bag before springtime when the full avian orchestra will be delighting with the dawn chorus.

 We’ll be updating this webpage weekly too, with a longer version of the recording so you can listen at your own pace, along with tips and tricks so you know what to listen out for.